christophdb/jekyll-page-template/README.md

 1. **Update GitHub Pages URL**: Modify the `repository` value in `_config.yml` to match your GitHub Pages URL (e.g., `https://username.github.io/your-repo-name`).
 2. **Push Changes**: Commit and push your changes to your GitHub repository.
-3. **Automatic Deployment**: The GitHub Actions workflow will automatically build and deploy your site to GitHub Pages.
+3. **Automatic Deployment**: The GitHub Actions workflow will automatically build and deploy your site to GitHub Pages for changes in the `main` branch.

 Make sure your repository settings on GitHub are configured to use GitHub Pages.